What is Patreon, what is it used for, and how does it work?

 Think of it this way: In exchange for supporting creators, you can receive certain perks, access to exclusive uploads or new work, ad-free content, and more.

-How much does Patreon cost?
+How much does Patreon cost for patrons?

-Patreon creators typically display monetary goals on their page.
+Patreon creators typically display monetary goals on their page and may offer multiple tiers for patrons to join, with each tier corresponding to a specific monetary amount.

-Patreon creators can offer multiple tiers for their patrons to join, with each tier corresponding to a specific monetary amount.
-These tiers can range anywhere from $1 to $100 a month.
-The more a patron contributes, the more perks they receive.
-Some of the highest tier rewards usually include the ability to directly communicate with the creator, though those tiers may have a maximum number of “slots” that can be filled.
+These tiers can range.
+The most common is subscription billing, typically paying anywhere from $1 to $100 a month.
+The more a patron contributes, the more perks they may receive.
+Some of the highest tier rewards usually include the ability to directly communicate with the creator, though those tiers may have a maximum number of "slots" that can be filled.

+There are currently four payment models that a creator may offer, according to Patreon.
+Their exact descriptions are below.
+Each model may unlock different content for different creators.

+- Subscription billing: With subscription billing, patrons pay when they join a creator's membership and renew monthly on that same date on UTC.

 How to become a Patreon creator

-First, to see if Patreon is right for you and whether you should become a member and ask others for support, check to see if one of these fields apply to you:
+First, to see if Patreon is right for you and whether you should ask others for support, check to see if one of these fields apply to you:

 - Podcasters